Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

   def construct(a: A): Option[A] = Some(a)
 }

-somePrism.preview(Some(5)) // Some(5))))
+somePrism.preview(Some(5)) // Some(5)
 somePrism.review(5) // Some(5)
 ```

 This isn't the most sensible example in of itself, but when we get to composing optics it'll be very convenient.
-In fact, it's so convenient that there is another type of optic, `Optional`, which composes a Lens and this prism to create Lenses for optional fields.
+In fact, it's so convenient that there is another type of optic, `Optional`, which composes a `Lens` and this prism to create lenses for optional fields.

 #### In Practice {#in-practice}